-The Counseling Center is staffed by a full-time Licensed Professional Counselor.
-It is located on the first floor of the Howard Miller Student Center directly across from the elevator.
-Hours of operation are Monday through Friday from 8:00 a.m. - 5:00 p.m.
-Appointments can be scheduled by contacting the counselor at 724-589-2754 or the Student Life Office at 724-589-2125.
+There is no financial cost to utilizing the Counseling Center.
+Strict confidentiality procedures are implemented.
+The Counseling Center is staffed by a Licensed Professional Counselor and a Licensed Clinical Social Worker.
+It is located in the Wellness Center on the ground floor of the Howard Miller Student Center (HMSC).
+Hours of operation during the fall and spring semesters are Monday through Friday from 8:00 a.m. - 4:30 p.m.
+Appointments can be scheduled by contacting the Director of the Counseling Center at 724-589-2754.
+During the summer, appointments can be arranged by emailing the director at mbroadwater@thiel.edu.
+In the event of a crisis situation, students are urged to immediately contact Campus Police at 724-589-2222.